Collegiate-Edu-Nation/easy-ftc/README.md

 * Distance Sensor
 * Touch Sensor

 This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations.
-As such, users will only need to use a few methods (command(), control(), and state()) due to a reliance on sane defaults and the builder design-pattern
+As such, users will only need to use a few methods (command(), control(), and state()) due to a reliance on sane defaults and the builder design pattern

 Additionally, several useful quality-of-life features are included
-* Encoders can be used with minimal setup for either time or distance based command of motor-powered mechanisms
+* Encoders can be used with minimal setup for either time- or distance-based command of motor-powered mechanisms
 * Arm and Lift optionally feature encoder limits on Range-of-Motion (useful for preventing motors from burning out)
 * Both robot and field-centric driving are supported for Mecanum, while tank and arcade schemes are supported for Differential
 * Servo-powered mechanisms can optionally leverage smooth-servo control, enabling granular, multi-servo synchronization